keepsake journal

 Saturday evening: Story feast with shared hosting

 Plan dinner as a collective effort.
 Assign every guest a small responsibility, from plating to choosing music.
-During the meal, rotate quick storytelling prompts inspired by Family Reunion Story Games and Questions to Ask Grandparents About Their Life Story.
+During the meal, rotate quick storytelling questions inspired by Family Reunion Story Games and Questions to Ask Grandparents About Their Life Story.
 Encourage answers that include sensory details like scent, texture, or temperature.
 Those specifics make the memories more portable when you capture them later.

 Close the evening with a short roundtable on support.
 Ask each participant to name one practical action they will take during the next month, such as scheduling a medical appointment carpool or joining her on a weekly walk.
 Record the commitments inside your Keepsake workspace so everyone can follow through.